freddiehaddad/fast-track-to-rust/src/clap.md

 be straightforward by now, so we'll focus on the new aspects:

 - The [`PathBuf`] module facilitates cross-platform path manipulation.
-Since our grep program requires files to search, it's better to use `PathBuf` for handling that input.
+Since our rustle program requires files to search, it's better to use `PathBuf` for handling that input.
 - We updated `print_results` to take a new boolean argument, `line_number`, which specifies whether or not to print line numbers in the output.
 If `true`,